Pizzaworkspace2/Eaglercraft-development-1.14/README.md

 -

 **mil1dude**
-- Published source code for 1.21 minecraft.
+- Published source code for 1.21 minecraft, (which needs some work).
 Credit to him for lots of the assets and models.

 **Pizzaworkspace2**
 - Adds blocks and items.